Sri Lanka leader declares emergency amid protests

 Any long-term plan would take at least six months to get underway.

 Gotabaya Rajapaksa also declared an emergency and blocked social media when protests started first early in April.
-But he had to withdraw them under local and international pressure.
+But he withdrew them under local and international pressure.